Welcome to The Garden

 Our emphasis is on social emotional development

-Our Mission
+Mission

 The mission of The Garden is to love, nurture and grow self-confident, empowered, emotionally intelligent, expressive, curious and capable children by cultivating an inspiring outdoor play-based environment with a variety of hands-on experiences and activities and providing rich opportunities for parent involvement and education.

-Meet our Staff
+Meet Our Staff

-Lisa Anand (she/her) joined the Garden Coop Nursery School community as a parent in 2007.
+(she/her) joined The Garden Coop Nursery School community as a parent in 2007.
 While playing and getting to know all the kids on the yard, her passion for working with young children was born.
 After her younger son graduated, she earned her certificate in Early Childhood Education from UCLA and became a teacher at The Garden in 2012.
 She was thrilled to be named Director of the school in 2014, and subsequently completed additional administrative coursework to earn her California Child Development Program Director Permit.

 Prior to working at The Garden, Lisa acquired a BA in French from UCLA and spent a year teaching in France after college.
 She also spent five years at Lanterman Regional Center as the Toy Loan and Play Program Coordinator facilitating play groups, Music Together classes, and special workshops for parents and their children with developmental disabilities.
 Lisa believes that the preschool years are some of the most amazing and rewarding, but knows they can also be challenging for parents.
-She is honored to share this journey with the The Garden School families and offer them support and counsel.
+She is honored to share this journey with the Garden School families and offer them support and counsel.

+(she/they) is a Los Angeles native and joined The Garden as an Associate Teacher in 2023.
 After graduating from Pasadena City College with an AA in Psychology, Rebecca transferred to Cal State Long Beach where she graduated with a BA in Psychology and a passion for conflict resolution.
 She is currently completing the Early Childhood Education program at UCLA.

-Rebecca strongly believes in The Garden’s non-violent communication approach.
+Rebecca enjoys cooking, dancing, photography, and crafting of all kinds: from card making to paper flowers and more.
+She strongly believes in The Garden’s non-violent communication approach.
 She believes that modeling and encouraging children’s natural capacity for curiosity and empathy will give them the tools to develop stronger bonds throughout their lifetime.
 Rebecca is excited to share her creativity and passion for learning with the Garden community.

-Elizabeth “Liz” Franco (she/her) joined The Garden as an Associate Teacher in 2024.
+(she/her) joined The Garden as an Associate Teacher in 2024.
 She was born and raised in Los Angeles and brings over 15 years of experience working with children.
 She currently resides in Santa Monica with her husband, Mario and their son, Mateo (born in 2019).
 Her interest in working with young children was sparked while taking a Child Development course–she knew then that she wanted to pursue a career in the field.
 She received her BA in Child and Adolescent Development from Cal State University, Northridge in 2013.

 Over the years, Liz has worked as a teacher in a day care center, an accountant, a nanny and a family assistant.
 She loves reading, traveling, dancing, photography, creating art and most of all learning.